-STATE OF WEST VIRGINIA MOUNTAIN HEALTH TRUST OR WEST VIRGINIA HEALTH BRIDGE

-Date Of Data Submission: MM/DD/YYYY

-Managed Care Program Type:

-Data Submitted to:

-Name of Agency Official

-Agency/Division

-Method of Data Transmission: ElectronicHard Copy

-MedEncs YYYYMM YYYYM complete, and truthful, and that is and to the best of my knowledge (based on all information lata was submitted), the data contained in the MCO MCO Name was accurate, thad no known or suspected material limitations or detail in a statement provided with that submission.

-I further certify that I have author rity to sign this certification on behalf of MCO.
+STATE OF WEST VIRGINIA MOUNTAIN HEALTH TRUST Date Of Data Submission: MM/DD/YYYY Managed Care Program Type: Data Submitted to: Name of Agency Official Agency/Division Method of Data Transmission: Electronic Hard Copy I hereby certify that, in my belief and to the best of my knowledge (based on all information available to me at the time such data was submitted), the data contained in the MCO MedEncs YYYYMM YYYYMM.txt report submission by MCO Name was accurate, complete, and truthful, and that it had no known or suspected material limitations or imperfections unless described in detail in a statement provided with that submission.
+I further certify that I have authority to sign this certification on behalf of MCO.
+Certified by: Signature Name Title MM/DD/YYYY

-Certified by:

-Signature

-Name

-Title MM/DD/YYYY